dvlprdave/papa-bear-codes/content/blog/React/rss-gatsby.md

   }
 ```

-What I did above was create an asynchronous function `rssData` that grabs my RSS feed and parses it into a JavaScript object.
-If you're wondering what the `CORS_PROXY` variable is, it contains a url to an API that allows cross-origin requests anywhere.
+In the snippet above, I created an asynchronous function `rssData` that grabs my RSS feed and parses it into a JavaScript object.
+If you're wondering what the `CORS_PROXY` variable is, it contains a URL to an API that allows cross-origin requests anywhere.
 This is needed because some RSS feeds will not load due to CORS security.

-If you're unfamilair with async await and prefer callbacks or promises, rss-parser uses a callback in their documentation example:
+If you're unfamiliar with async await and prefer callbacks or promises, rss-parser uses a callback in their documentation example:

 ```javaScript
 const CORS_PROXY = "https://cors-anywhere.herokuapp.com/"